OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Open Science can broadly be viewed as a way of enhancing scientific progress through sharing of knowledge and methods, wider collaboration, and increased rigour and is indirectly already postulated as part of our/researchers' collective core values and Good Scientific Practices.
 Research can only thrive if shared and built upon.

-Therefore, the key goals of the Open Science movement include:
+Therefore, some of the key, value-based goals of the Open Science communiy include:

 * **Freely available access to all outputs of the whole research process;**